Education Services for Overseas Students (ESOS): your rights and obligations

 What if I do not enrol in 60 credit points per semester?

 You may not be able to complete your course in student visa time and will therefore require a student visa extension.
 The only way La Trobe can recommend a visa extension to Department of Home Affairs is if you have consulted with your College Student Support Coordinator and developed an Agreed Course Plan so you can complete the course within the revised course completion date.

 Can I enrol for an online or off-campus subject as part of my course?

 You can enrol in online or off-campus subjects as part of your course as long as you are also enrolled in at least one on-campus subject exclusively during the compulsory study periods (i.e. Semester 1 and 2).
-Under the National Code, you may enrol in online or off-campus subjects up to a maximum of 25% of your total course load.
+Under the National Code, you may enrol in online or off-campus subjects up to a maximum of one-third of your total course load.
 If you are unsure, consult your College Student Support Coordinator or the La Trobe International Compliance team at the Melbourne campus.

 If I apply for a course transfer, what will be my course duration?